Nuclear program of Saudi Arabia: Saudi financing of Iraqi nuclear program

-Nuclear sharing with Arab States of the Arabic Gulf nuclear programs
+Nuclear sharing with Arab States of the Persian Gulf nuclear programs

 The Arab States of the Persian Gulf plan to start their own joint civilian nuclear program.
 An agreement in the final days of the Bush administration provided for cooperation between the United Arab Emirates and the United States of America in which the United States would sell the UAE nuclear reactors and nuclear fuel.
 The UAE would, in return, renounce their right to enrich uranium for their civilian nuclear program.
 At the time of signing, this agreement was touted as a way to reduce risks of nuclear proliferation in the Persian Gulf.
 However, Mustafa Alani of the Dubai-based Gulf Research Center stated that, should the Nuclear Non-Proliferation Treaty collapse, nuclear reactors such as those slated to be sold to the UAE under this agreement could provide the UAE with a path toward a nuclear weapon, raising the specter of further nuclear proliferation.
 In March 2007, foreign ministers of the six-member Gulf Cooperation Council met in Saudi Arabia to discuss progress in plans agreed in December 2006, for a joint civilian nuclear program.